hamdi4-beep/design-system/README.md

 # Design System (Work-In-Progress)

 ## Overview
-A personal playground that fuels my motivation to iterate over various ideas and try out different ways to find a balanced mix of creativity and innovation.
+A personal playground that's tailored completely to my preferences.
+It's a collection of various UI components I've built to find unique ways that allows users to interact with elements.